 Morris dancing is a big part of Ely Folk Festival.
 With morris performances, a Saturday morning morris procession through Ely and dance workshops over the weekend, there is lots of colour, noise and artfully executed dance moves.
 The morris sides also collect on behalf of our chosen charity each year.
-In 2018, the morris sides will be collecting on behalf of Centre 33 which provides a range of free and confidential services from free counselling and support to information on sexual health, housing, budgeting and also a young carers’ project – all to young people in Cambridgeshire.
-To discover where the various morris sides are dancing in Ely over the festival weekend, download this schedule Copy of Morris locations
+In 2018, the morris sides collected a magnificent £808.57 for Centre 33 which provides a range of free and confidential services from free counselling and support to information on sexual health, housing, budgeting and also a young carers’ project – all to young people in Cambridgeshire.
+Below are some of the morris sides we have booked to perform at the 2019 festival.

 Ely & Littleport Riot